Problems with your hips are not just for people who need hip replacements.

 Additionally, vibrating options can help increase stimulation and assist with orgasm.

-Models like the We-Vibe Bond can be controlled by a phone app.
+Models like the We-Vibe's Bond can be controlled by a phone app.
 This allows someone to control their own toy with their phone, a partner can control the toy during play, and people can log in remotely and stimulate a partner from anywhere in the world.

 This is especially useful for people who are in long-distance relationships or may not currently be with a partner.

 Some cock rings come with an additional butt plug.
 These toys fit around the shaft of the penis at the base and then the plug is inserted into the anus.
-Remote controlled options like the B-Vibe Snug and Tug provide the benefits of a cock ring with the additional benefit of prostate stimulation.
+Remote controlled options like the b-Vibe's Snug and Tug provide the benefits of a cock ring with the additional benefit of prostate stimulation.

 Because people with arthritis often have co-occurring conditions like heart disease or diabetes which can impact sexual function, a cock ring and prostate stimulator can be very helpful in assisting in getting an erection and reaching climax without adding other medications.

-Toys for Vaginas
+Toys for vaginas

 For people with vaginas, stimulating the clitoris or G-spot is often necessary in order to reach orgasm.
 If you have difficulty stimulating your own clitoris or a partner’s remote controlled and app based toys are a great option.

-There are many remote and app-controlled toys designed to assist in stimulating the G-Spot.
+There are many remote and app-controlled toys designed to assist in stimulating the G-spot.

 The app is then used to control the intensity and pattern of the vibrations.
 Like many app-controlled items, this toy can be controlled by the wearer, a partner, or someone in a distant location.

-Other toys offer a wearable option.
-These toys fit in the vagina and wrap around to reach the clitoris.
-These toys can be worn while doing other things, like having a romantic dinner.
-The We-Vibe Chorus is a great example of this type of wearable toy.
+The We-Vibe's Sync, Sync Go and Chorus are a great example of this type of wearable toy.
 The app allows separate control over the G-spot and clitoral vibrations.
 This allows you to customize the type of stimulation you enjoy the most.

 Oral sex